fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 ## Comments
 When I look at the render times, I understood why the Foveated Rendering is popular in VR applications.
 Even with a simple static foveated rendering implementation, I was able to achieve almost 5x speedup compared to normal rendering with 100 samples per pixel.
 And with more advanced falloff methods (and fine-tuning the parameters), I could have achieved even better performance.

 When I look at the images, I can say that all falloff methods produced acceptable results, but there are some differences in quality and artifacts.
+Also, as I mentioned before, these results would be more understandable in a dynamic environment in VR where the gaze point changes frequently.

 In Static Foveated Rendering, the transitions between regions are quite noticeable, especially at the boundaries.
 This became a good example for tunnel vision problem, as the peripheral region looks very low quality compared to the fovea region.
 But it is expected, as we are using constant sample sizes for each region.